andrico1234/sane-error-messages/README.md

 ## Scenario

-Parts Unlimited (link to book) have released an update to their core API.
+Parts Unlimited have released an update to their core API.
 It allows those with a role of `admin` to list all product information, but those with a role of `user` do not have permission.

 The frontend shows the 'View all products' button regardless of role.